buildspace/buildspace-projects/Solana_NFTs/en/Section_2/Lesson_3_Depoy_NFTs_To_Devnet.md

 ts-node ~/metaplex-foundation/metaplex/js/packages/cli/src/candy-machine-cli.ts upload ./assets --env devnet --keypair ~/.config/solana/devnet.json
 ```

 *Note: if you get an error like "no such file or directory, scandir './assets'" it means you ran the command from the wrong place.
-Be sure to run it in the same directory where your `assests` folder is.*
+Be sure to run it in the same directory where your `assets` folder is.*

 The `upload` command is essentially saying - "Hey Metaplex CLI, take all the NFT pairs in my `assets` folder, upload them to Arweave, initialize the candy machine config holding the pointers to these NFTs, and then save that config on Solana's devnet".